FatimaSidq/Food-Pick-up-Ordering/README.md

 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
-7. Run the server: `npm run local`
+7. Run the server: `npm run start`
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`
+  - please visit `http://localhost:8080/login/2`  --> as admin
+  - please visit `http://localhost:8080/login/4` --> as a user

+## Dependencies

+- Node 10.x or above
+- NPM 5.x or above
+- pg
+- body-parser
+- cookie-parser
+- chalk
+- dotenv
+- ejs
+- express
+- morgan
+- twilio

 ## Warnings & Tips